UDP load balancing

 accepted-payload-size Jump to heading

-Sets the maximum UDP datagram payload size (in bytes).
-The default is 1472.
-The maximum allowed is 65507.
+Sets the maximum UDP datagram payload size in bytes.
+The default value is 1472, and the maximum value allowed is 65507.

 text